duffydata/strava-metrics/README.md

 **How To Use**

-To successfully extract data  from the Strava API the notebook requires the following to be input :
+To successfully extract data  from the Strava API the notebook requires the following to be input:

 Strava Client ID

 Strava Client Secret